robertoloja/autoReport/README.md

 # autoReport
 ## Summary
 This program generates an engineering report in .docx format.
-That is, Given a number of raw text files and some shell arguments, it assembles a nicely formated .docx with an auto-generated table of contents and references section.
+That is, given a number of raw text files and some shell arguments, it assembles a nicely formated .docx with an auto-generated table of contents and references section.